Understanding your credit

 Your credit report

-This is a record of money you've borrowed, your history of paying it back and how much open credit is available to you.
-Lenders rely heavily on this information as it signifies your creditworthiness and the likelihood that you'll repay your mortgage.
+Your credit report is a record of money you've borrowed, your history of paying it back and how much open credit is available to you.
+Lenders rely heavily on this information because it helps them determine the risk of doing business with you.
+Your credit report includes:

-You have a right to review your credit report and it's recommended to do so before applying for a mortgage in case there are inaccuracies you need to correct.
+You have a right to review your credit report, and it's recommended you do so before applying for a mortgage in case there are inaccuracies you need to correct.

 Your credit score

-This helps lenders decide how likely you are to repay your debts and plays a significant role when securing a mortgage.
-Scores range from 300 – 850 points and are based on:
+Your credit score helps lenders decide how likely you are to repay your debts, and it plays a significant role in you securing a mortgage.
+Credit scores range from 300 to 850 points and are based on the following: